-Counsel may not release a person from a subpoena without notice to opposing counsel and leave of court.
-A party objecting to the release of a person shall bear all costs incident to such person which arise subsequent to the request for release.
+A party may not release a person from a subpoena without the consent of the other parties or notice to the other parties and leave of court.
+A party objecting to the release of a person shall bear all costs, incident to such person, that arise subsequent to the request for release.
 The court may, in its discretion and in the interest of justice, permit a party to call and examine a witness not listed in the final pretrial order.